wp-plugins/better-wp-security/readme.txt

 NOTE: This plugin is not yet ready for production and should be used only to test features and provide feedback!!!!

-Current features:
+= Current features =

-* Ban individual IP addresses from the Wordpress backend
-* Remove generator tag
+* Remove the meta "Generator" tag
-* Remove login error messages
+* Removes login error messages
-* Change backend urls such as wp-login, wp-admin, and more
+* Change the urls for backend functions including login, admin, and more
+* Limit admin access to specified IP or range of IP addresses
+* Ban troublesome bots and other hosts
+* Completely turn off the ability to login for a given time period (away mode)
+* Prevent brute force attacks by banning hosts and users with too many invalid login attempts
 * Display a random version number to non administrative users anywhere version is used (often attached to plugin resources such as scripts and style sheets)
-* Lockout host or user after too many invalid login attempts

-Features coming soon:
+= Features coming soon =

-* Too many to list right now
+* Force SSL for admin pages (on supporting servers)
+* Allow for changing the Wordpress table prefix where necessary
+* Intrusion detection
+* Enforce strong passwords
+* Rename "admin" account
+* View security "status"
+* --and more--

 == Installation ==